 - Right-click the volume icon at the bottom right corner, and click Playback devices.

 - Select your DAC and click the Set Default button.
-A green tick should appear indicating that your DAC is your prefered hardware output for playback.
+A green tick should appear indicating that your DAC is your preferred hardware output for playback.

 How to keep your USB audio driver up to date?

 Although many people may think it’s no good to update drivers unless something goes wrong, we tend to disagree.
 Usually, manufacturers release new drivers to fix the existing bugs and add new features.
 Updating your drivers can also improve the performance of your device and avoid running into various issues in the future.

 There are two methods for you to update to the latest USB audio driver:

-- Option 1 – Manually – You’ll need some computer skills and patience to download and install your USB audio driver this way, because you need to find exactly the right the driver online, download it and install it step by step.
+- Option 1 – Manually – You’ll need some computer skills and patience to download and install your USB audio driver this way because you need to find exactly the right driver online, download it and install it step by step.

 - Option 2 – Automatically (Recommended) – This is the quickest and easiest option.
 It’s all done with just a couple of mouse clicks – easy even if you’re a computer newbie.

 Option 1: Manually

 Your DAC manufacturer keeps updating drivers.
-To get them, you need to go to the it’s official website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 64 bit) and download the driver manually.
+To get them, you need to go to its official website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 64 bit), and download the driver manually.

 Once you’ve downloaded the correct drivers for your system, double-click on the downloaded file and follow the on-screen instructions to install the driver.